In this article, we will be looking at five of the best bone-strengthening exercises using weights.

 What weights should I use?

-If you’re a senior female, or you haven’t exercised before, a set containing 2lb, 3lb, 5lb, and 8lb weights is a good starting point.
+If you’re a senior female or haven’t exercised before, a set such as the Crown Sporting Goods containing 2 lb, 3 lb, and 5lb weights is a good starting point.

-Begin with the 3lb weight.
-If you are unable to maintain the correct form, swap to the 2lb weight.
-If, on the other hand, your muscles don’t feel challenged and they’re not fatigued when you get to the end of the set, use a heavier weight.
+On the other hand, if your muscles don’t feel challenged and they’re not fatigued when you get to the end of the set, use the heaviest weight.
 As you become stronger, increase the weight load.

 How many reps and sets should I do, and how often?

-With these exercises, aim to do 10 to 12 repetitions of each.
+Aim to do 10 to 12 repetitions of each of the bone-strengthening exercises below.
 Start with two sets, and build up to three.

 Do the workout a minimum of two or three times a week on non-subsequent days.